dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 On the client, the Blazor script (`blazor.server.js`) establishes the SignalR connection with the server.
 The script is served to the client-side app from an embedded resource in the ASP.NET Core shared framework.
 The client-side app is responsible for persisting and restoring app state as required.

-You should use the Blazor Server hosting model for the following benefits:
+The Blazor Server hosting model offers several benefits:

 * Download size is significantly smaller than a Blazor WebAssembly app, and the app loads much faster.
 * The app takes full advantage of server capabilities, including the use of .NET Core APIs.